zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 | NRF         | `master`    | `v1.4.0` | X            | X               |
 | SPGW-U-TINY | `master`    | `v1.4.0` | X            | X               |

-- In case readers are interested in using different branch then develop or releases (example v1.4.0) **they have to build images from scratch they can't use the docker-hub images**.
+- In case readers are interested in using different branches than develop or releases (example v1.4.0) **they have to build images from scratch, they can't use the docker-hub images**.

 ## 4. Configuring Host Machines ##

 All the network functions are connected using `demo-oai` bridge.

-There are two ways to create this bridge either manually or automatically using docker-compose.
+There are two ways to create this bridge, either manually or automatically using docker-compose.

 * The manual version will allow packet capturing while network functions are getting deployed.
 So the initial tested setup packets can be captured for debugging purposes or checking if network functions registered properly to NRF.
 * The second option of automatic deployment is good when initial packet capture is not important.

-**NOTE** This tutorial needs that the bridge is created manually to analyse NRF packet exchange.
+**NOTE** This tutorial needs the bridge to be created manually to analyse NRF packet exchange.

-### 4.1 Creating bridge manually ###
+### 4.1 Creating the bridge manually ###

 Since this is not the `default` behavior, you **SHALL** edit the docker-compose file.